The Doctoral Capstone Project, Dissertation and Mentor

 The PsyD project and the required oral examination are constructed to test the candidate’s knowledge and competencies primarily as a practitioner in his or her profession.

 The PhD dissertation and the required oral defence are constructed to test the candidate’s knowledge and competencies primarily as a researcher in his or her profession.

 Step 1.
 The candidate should discuss with the Dean or Associate Dean, the potential subject(s).
 The student should then prepare a one or two-page outline.
 Approval by the Dean or Associate Dean of the subject and general content is necessary.

 Step 2.
 The candidate must obtain a mentor.
 The mentor must possess a relevant doctoral degree.
 The mentor is to assist the candidate in reaching the successful completion of the project or dissertation.
 The mentor must submit his or her vitae for the Dean or Associate Dean’s approval and the mentor approval form must be sent by the student to the Dean or Associate Dean for approval.
 Included in the approval form is a statement that the mentor has read all appropriate content on the website that is relevant to the beginning, middle and the end of the writing process.
 If the candidate does not have an appropriate mentor, the Dean or Associate Dean will provide one.
 The importance of the mentor cannot be overemphasized.
 The mentor’s relationship to the candidate, the subject and the research are vital in expeditiously producing quality research.
 The mentor is to be the primary contact with the Dean or Associate Dean as the project or dissertation progresses.
 The candidate and the mentor should develop a realistic timetable for completion for the outline and sections of the project or dissertation.

 Step 3.
-Upon approval of the topic by the Dean or Associate Dean, the candidate will submit an annotated, integrated outline and bibliography of four to five pages for the PsyD, project or PhD, dissertation.
+Upon approval of the topic by the Dean or Associate Dean, the candidate will submit an annotated, integrated outline and bibliography of two to four pages for the PsyD, project or PhD, dissertation.
 It is to be approved by the candidate and mentor, and signed and submitted to the Dean or Associate Dean for approval.
 This completes Research I.